SCRIPTURAL TRUTHS ABOUT FORGIVENESS

 Unforgiveness is a self-torture, a self-inflicted pain, and a self-made prison.
 Only a fool will imprison, torture, or inflict more harms or pains on himself after being hurt or wronged by someone else.

-Unforgiveness may also hinder you from receiving the answers to your prayers or appropriating your blessings in Christ.
+Unforgiveness may also hinder you from receiving the answers to your prayers and appropriating your blessings in Christ.

-When you refuse to forgive those who wrong you, you have given room for Satan to condemn you through your heart or conscience.
+When you refuse to forgive those who wrong you, you have given room for Satan to condemn you through your conscience.
 Condemnation will rob you of your confidence to receive from God.

 20 For if our heart condemns us, God is greater than our heart, and knows all things.